barefootwriter/KPU/IDEA/dev/outcomes.md

 * Learning is not education.
 (Learning is personal; education is social.)
 * Education is not curriculum.
 (Education is a process; curriculum is a product.)
 * Curriculum is not knowledge.
 (Curriculum is a map; knowledge is the territory.)
 * Knowledge is not wisdom.
-(Knowledge is personal; wisdom moves beyond the personal.)
+(Knowledge is personal; wisdom is cultural.)
 * Wisdom is not teaching.
-(Wisdom is unbounded; teaching is personal.)
+(Wisdom is cultural; teaching is personal.)
 * Teaching is not learning.
 (Teaching is about the teacher; learning is about the learner.)

 Skill